Compare two cars

 These two vehicles have almost nothing in common.
 They both run on four wheels though, but that's about it.
 For a start, they are not even classified under the same segment, with the Brera being a sports car and the Stelvio representing suv vehicle class.
 Apart from that, different body styles uncover their separate purposes.
 The first one is a 3-door coupe meant for people who like to emphasize the sportivness of their car and are somewhat performance-oriented.
 The other one, a 5-door suv is mostly desired by those who have some or even extensive offroad aspirations and consider their car to be a part of an adventure.

 SafetyThe fact that the Stelvio got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
 Moving further on, let's take a closer look at some additional safety-related facts.
 The second vehicle is a suv which already provides a serious advantage over the sports car competitor, at least that's what statistics show.
-Furthermore, when it comes to weight, a factor that most people underestimate, Stelvio offers a marginal difference of 5% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Stelvio offers a marginal difference of 5% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Alfa Romeo belongs within the least desireable group, when all the models are taken into account.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Alfa Romeo belongs within the least desireable group, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Alfa Romeo with an average rating of 4.2 out of 5.
-Some independent research have also placed Brera as average reliability-wise, and Stelvio is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Brera rank it on average as 4.0, while the one under the competitor's bonnet gets 4.5 out of 5.
+The same official information place Brera as average reliability-wise, and Stelvio is more or less at the same level.Above it all, drivers of cars with the same engine as Brera rank it on average as 4.0, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economyStelvio is undoubtly more agile, reaching 100km/h in 1.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 215 kilometers per hour, 15km/h less than the other car.
 When it comes to fuel economy an obvious choice would be Stelvio, averaging around 4.8 liters of fuel per 100 kilometers (59 mpg), in combined cycle.
 That's 42% difference compared to Brera!